 Frequently Asked Questions

-I am new to GitHub and Open Source.
+I’m new to GitHub and open source.
 Where should I start?

 What do I need to know to contribute to the codebase?